Candidate FAQ

 -

+Please note that having an IELTS score is not a requirement for candidates to be considered for international employment opportunities.
 However, in some cases, having an IELTS score is a requirement for obtaining the visa.
 In other cases, employers require a certain English language level.
 In those cases, TBB will assist you to take the exam after you receive a job offer.

 In the meantime, we invite you to browse our English Resources page, which has material that can help you improve your English and prepare for the IELTS. -